GOPALDATLA7/Verilog/README.md

                   out = b;
             end
 ## Data Types
-Their are two data types 1.
-Net or Wire
+Their are data types like : Net or Wire, Reg, Integer, Real, Time.
-                         2. Reg
-### Net or Wire
-Nets are continuously driven by combinational logic.
+Net or Wire : Nets are continuously driven by combinational logic.
 They does not hold any value.
 The default value of Net is 'Z'.
-### Reg
-They hold value.
+Reg : They hold value.
 Values retained until updated.
 The default value of Reg is 'X'.
 ### Values
 0 - Represents a logic zero.
 1 - Represents a logic one.